philsresearch/philsresearch.github.io/_posts/2019-01-31-label-driven-subdivision.md

 Finally, `set_update_flags()` sets the  update flag custom attribute on every face and their vertices.
-Here a face is marked for update only if at least one of it's vertices has a positive label.
-Vertices are marked for update if they have a positive label or are one edge away from a positive labeled vertex.
+Here a face is marked for update only if at least one of its vertices has a positive label.
+Vertices are marked for update if they have a positive label or are one edge away from a positive labelled vertex.

 # Results
 Using my application is easy.
 I have a straightforward